Heavy-ball-based optimal thresholding algorithms for sparse linear inverse problems

 This paper is organized as follows.
-In Section \ref{sec-prelim}, we introduce some notations, definitions, basic inequalities and the algorithms.
-In Section \ref{OT-analysis}, we discuss the error bounds and convergences of HBOT and HBOTP under the RIP.
-Similarly, the error bounds for HBROT$\omega$ and HBROTP$\omega$ are given in Section \ref{ROT-analysis}.
-Numerical results observed from synthetic signals and real images are estimated in Section \ref{simulation}.
-Conclusions are drawn in Section \ref{conclusion}.
+In Section \ref{sec-prelim}, we introduce some notations, definitions, useful inequalities and algorithms.
+In Section \ref{OT-analysis}, we discuss the error bounds and convergence of HBOT and HBOTP under the RIP.
+The error bounds for HBROT$\omega$ and HBROTP$\omega$ are given in Section \ref{ROT-analysis}.
+Numerical results from synthetic signals and real images are reported in Section \ref{simulation}.